deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="cntk">CNTK</a>

 [**CNTK**](https://github.com/Microsoft/CNTK) is Microsoft's open-source deep-learning framework.
 The acronym stands for "Computational Network Toolkit."
 The library includes feed-forward DNNs, convolutional nets and recurrent networks.
 CNTK offers a Python API over C++ code.
 While CNTK appears to have a [permissive license](https://github.com/Microsoft/CNTK/blob/master/LICENSE.md), it has not adopted one of the more conventional licenses, such as ASF 2.0, BSD or MIT.

+### <a name="dsstne">DSSTNE</a>

+Amazon's Deep Scalable Sparse Tensor Network Engine, or [DSSTNE](https://github.com/amznlabs/amazon-dsstne), is a library for building models for machine- and deep learning.
+It is the most recent of many open-source deep-learning libraries, released after Tensorflow and CNTK.
+Written largely in C++, appears to be fast, although it has not attracted as large a community as the other libraries.

 ### <a name="licensing">Licensing</a>